 The primary drawback of sapphire crystal is that it tends to be more expensive.
 It requires high-tech production, and its hardness makes it difficult to work with, especially in complicated shapes.
 With improved technology and growing sourcing options, however, more entry-level brands have begun to offer it and high-end brands have been able to do more with it, such as producing entire watch cases in sapphire.

-What Are the Pros and Cons of Different Watch Crystal Shapes?
+These Are the Pros and Cons of Different Watch Crystal Shapes

 It's not just the materials you want to consider: a crystal's shape can make a big difference both for legibility as well as overall watch design and aesthetics.
 Domed and flat are the most common types you will find, but not all are created equal.
 Some models are more domed than others, and flat crystals can also feature a raised edge that makes them more visually interesting.